kubedb/cli/docs/concepts/mongodb.md

 # MongoDB

 ## What is MongoDB
-A `MongoDB` is a Kubernetes `Third Party Object` (CRD).
+A `MongoDB` is a Kubernetes `Custom Resource Definitions` (CRD).
 It provides declarative configuration for [MongoDB](https://www.mongodb.com/) in a Kubernetes native way.
 You only need to describe the desired database configuration in a MongoDB object, and the KubeDB operator will create Kubernetes objects in the desired state for you.

 ## MongoDB Spec
 As with all other Kubernetes objects, a MongoDB needs `apiVersion`, `kind`, and `metadata` fields.
 It also needs a `.spec` section.
 Below is an example MongoDB object.